bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 +---+----------------------------------------------------------------------+

 The architecture outlined above includes three directories, all with individual groups of styles.
-The goal here is to **start thinking of websites as systems** rather than individual pages, and the code architecture should reflect this mindset.
+The goal here is to <b>start thinking of websites as systems</b> rather than individual pages, and the code architecture should reflect this mindset.
 Notice how there aren't any page specific styles here.